 By Situation Theatre 13/07/2015

 As the great Australian poet Dorothea Mackellar once wrote, “I love a really dark, still, lifeless country, a land of coal mines and CSG fields.”
-Inspired by both Mackellar’s work and the recent Antarctic vortex, long-time poetry wizard and boxer Tony Abbott has decreed that the “utterly offensive” wind and “visually awful” sun will no longer bother Australians.
+Inspired by Mackellar’s work, long-time slam poet Scott Morrison has decreed that the “utterly offensive” wind and “visually awful” sun will no longer bother Australians.

-Challenged by a rogue fan of the sun at a “Sausages For Coal” fundraiser over the weekend, the Prime Minister tersely responded “Well it was the next logical step wasn’t it?
-The obstructionist Senate wouldn’t let us dismantle The Clean Energy Finance Corporation.
-We then tried to stop the CEFC investing in wind and solar, but the natural elements and common sense just wouldn’t go away, you know?
-Now without the sun and wind, coal might actually be competitive."
+Challenged by a rogue fan of the sun at a “Sausages For Coal” fundraiser over the weekend, the Prime Minister tersely responded “Well it is the next logical step isn’t it?
+We’ve spent ten years doing everything possible to destroy renewables, but the natural elements and common sense just wouldn’t go away, you know?
+Now without the sun and wind interfering, coal might actually be competitive."

-The government will now direct investment into “emerging technologies” like cute new hats for miners as well as guns and submarines made from coal.
+The government will direct all energy investment into “emerging technologies” like cute new hats for miners as well as guns and submarines made from coal.